Design Guides for Energy Efficiency

 These guidelines start by looking at different options for power and heat sources, and then consider various ways to improve the energy efficiency of your properties while also considering some of the practical issues and some of the planning implications involved, particularly bearing in mind that we live in a conservation area.

 For options on various power and heat sources, and methods of improving the insulation of your properties, refer to the menu on the left hand side.
 Remember that big improvements to the energy efficiency of a property can be achieved at relatively little expense by thoroughly draft proofing all external doors and windows and by sealing up any unused flues.
+By far the most cost effective way of improving the energy efficiency of your property is to improve the insulation as this will immediately reduce the amount of energy you consume.

 A little homily